Irynatar/project1-choose-your-own-adventure/README.md

 # project1-choose-your-own-adventure
-This is repository for the project 1 in EvolveU program
+This is repository for the project 1 EvolveU program